monk-afk/SquareOne/templates/markdown/mining.md

 The rarity number means "1 in X" chance to drop.

-Your luck and fortune stats do not affect the potentiality of drops.
+Your luck and fortune stats do not affect the potentiality a node drops, but it [does affect the amount of the reward dropped](/pages/exp.html).

-If an item is listed twice, like copper, it means there are two chances per dig.

 | Node Dug           | Drop Item      | Rarity |
 |:-------------------|---------------:|:------:|